illiumst/website/index.md

 entries_layout: grid
 ---

-Welcome.

-I am a Machine Learning Expert, Data Scientist, and Researcher specializing in areas including Data Augmentation & Synthesis, Classification & Segmentation, Anomaly & OOD Detection, and Multi-Agent Systems.
+Machine Learning Researcher and Data Science Expert with a PhD in Computer Science.
+Brings 6+ years of experience developing and analyzing algorithms, models and foundational research, evidenced by numerous publications.
+Proven ability to translate complex technical concepts into practical solutions and communicate effectively with diverse stakeholders.
+Loves to offer expertise in AI/ML (PyTorch), data science, and problem-solving to drive impactful results.

-This portfolio offers a comprehensive overview of my academic background, professional journey, research contributions, and technical expertise.
+This portfolio offers a detailed overview of my academic background, professional journey, research contributions, and technical expertise.

 <figure class="third">
   <img src="/assets/images/photo/bike.jpg" alt="Cycling equipment leaning against a wall in a garden setting.">